-[4] Any incoming printed paper or small packet upon which no part or a part only of the postage payable thereon is prepaid shall be detained and returned to the country of origin or be delivered to the addressee charged in accordance with the provisions of rule 6 (5), as the Postmaster General may, in his discretion, direct.
+- (4) Any incoming printed paper or small packet upon which no part or a part only of the postage payable thereon is prepaid shall be detained and returned to the country of origin or be delivered to the addressee charged in accordance with the provisions of subrule (5), as the Postmaster General may, in his discretion, direct. - (5) (a) Letters, postcards, printed papers and small packets on which the postage payable thereon is not prepaid or is insufficiently prepaid shall on the delivery of the postal articles to the addressee or, in the case of undeliverable postal article, to the sender, be charged in accordance with the provisions of the Acts of the Universal Postal Union currently in force. - (b) Where the postage deficiency is expressed in a currency other than the Brunei Darussalam currency, the equivalents shall be such as decided by the Postmaster General.

-- (5) (a) Letters, postcards, printed papers and small packets on which the postage payable thereon is not prepaid or is insufficiently prepaid shall on the delivery of the postal articles to the addressee or, in the case of undeliverable postal article, to the sender, be charged in accordance with the provisions of the Acts of The Universal Postal Union currently in force; - (b) Where the postage deficiency is expressed in other than Brunei Darussalam currency, the equivalents shall be such as decided by the Postmaster General. - (6) Nothing in the preceding paragraphs of this rule shall apply to - (a) an insured letter which even if the postage payable thereon is unpaid or insufficiently prepaid shall be delivered to the addressee without surcharge except that if redirected it shall be chargeable on delivery with the difference, if any, between the postage prepaid on the first transmission and the postage chargeable if it had been originally addressed to the new destination; - (b) a registered or recorded delivery postal article which if the postage payable thereon is unpaid or insufficiently prepaid and which was incorrectly accepted at a post office shall be forwarded for delivery to the addressee or, if undeliverable, to the sender without surcharge; - (c) an outgoing postal article which, if posted otherwise than in conformity with these Rules and compulsorily registered under the provisions of rule 9 (4) or 62 (b), shall be charged with the fee for registration and any other charges payable and returned to the sender. - 7.
-Except as otherwise provided in these Rules, postal articles which are posted otherwise than in conformity with the provisions of these Rules, may be either detained and returned or given up to the senders thereof or destroyed or dealt with or disposed of in such other manner as may be authorised by the Postmaster General.
+- (6) Nothing in this rule shall apply to - - (a) an insured letter which even if the postage payable thereon is unpaid or insufficiently prepaid shall be delivered to the addressee without surcharge except that if redirected it shall be chargeable on delivery with the difference, if any, between the postage prepaid on the first transmission and the postage chargeable if it had been originally addressed to the new destination; - (b) a registered or recorded delivery postal article which if the postage payable thereon is unpaid or insufficiently prepaid and which was incorrectly accepted at a post office shall be forwarded for delivery to the addressee or, if undeliverable, to the sender without surcharge; - (c) an outgoing postal article which, if posted otherwise than in conformity with these Rules and compulsorily registered under the provisions of rule 9(4) or 62(b), shall be charged with the fee for registration and any other charges payable and returned to the sender.

-Treatment of irregular postal articles.
+Treatment of irregular postal articles